Regan298/Disaster-Master/Architectural Design.md

 3. (If a network is available) The message is sent over the network to the HQ machine (otherwise) the message is passed to the HQ user.
 4. The new message appears in the HQ inbox as an unread message.

+This case can be seen in the above diagram.
+See the part of the diagram labelled "NGO Sends Message to HQ".

 (HQ Creating a Scenario)

 1. The HQ user opens the scenario editor.